TechnicalPursuit/TIBET-Examples/pizza/README.md

 But is inheritance the best way to share checkbox field functionality?

-In the pizza application the answer chosen was 'no' so a simple subtype of the application's default root Object was created to house it:
+In the pizza application the answer chosen was 'no' so a simple subtype of the application's default root `APP.pizza.Object` was created to house it:

 ```
 APP.pizza.Object.defineSubtype('APP.pizza.items');